Congratulations, 2020 Sustainability and Ruth Peterson Award Winners!

 - County Office of Education’s Environmental Literacy and Sustainability Initiative

-- San Mateo County Supervisor Dave Pine, who has been a consistent champion of local and regional sustainability since his election in 2011.
+San Mateo County Supervisor Dave Pine has been a consistent champion of local and regional sustainability since his election in 2011.
 He was instrumental in launching Peninsula Clean Energy, the county’s clean energy provider, and the new Flood and Sea Level Rise Resiliency District.
 He played a key role in the passage of Measure AA, a nine-county Bay Area parcel tax that funds shoreline restoration projects.
 He spearheaded the adoption of the County’s zero net energy building policy and Climate Emergency Declaration.
 He also provides leadership on regional environmental efforts as a member of the San Francisco Bay Restoration Authority, which he chairs; the San Francisco Bay Conservation and Development Commission; and the San Francisquito Creek Joint Powers Authority.
+See video

-The Ruth Petersen Award, established in the memory of SSMC’s founder, will be presented to longtime SSMC volunteer Afsoon Shahrdar.
-A 31-year resident of San Mateo County, Afsoonhas been involved with SSMC since 2011 as a key volunteer on the Awards Committee.
-She joined the Board of Directors in 2012 and subsequently served as Chair (2015-17) and Vice Chair (2017-2018).
+The Ruth Petersen Award, established in the memory of SSMC’s founder, was presented to longtime SSMC volunteer Afsoon Shahrdar.
+A 31-year resident of San Mateo County, Afsoon has been involved with SSMC since 2011 as a key volunteer on the Awards Committee.
+She joined the Board of Directors in 2012 and subsequently served as Chair (2015-17) and Vice Chair (2017-18).
 Originally from Iran, she earned a B.A. degree from U.C.
 Berkeley’s School of Architecture.
 She became a U.S. citizen in 1995 and immediately became engaged in community issues.
 In addition to her contributions to SSMC, she has served on the board of the League of Women Voters of North and Central San Mateo County and as the organization’s Membership Chair and Nominating Chair.
 Afsoon has been an active member of the San Mateo County Association of Realtors (SAMCAR) since 1988 and has served in leadership roles on SAMCAR’S Global Real Estate, Grievance and Professional Standards Committees.